 Thermal radiation is electromagnetic radiation emitted by a body based on its temperature.
 It is caused by thermal motion within a body’s molecules.
 This is the result of accelerated charges that emit radiation in accordance with the laws of electrodynamics.
 Thermal imaging technology captures and displays temperature distribution across surfaces and objects.
 Thermographic cameras usually display heat intensity information in artificial colours (blue = cooler, red = warmer).
 In terms of the number of pixels, the resolution is considerably lower than that for cameras capturing the visible spectral range.

 Unlike cameras with optical image sensors, one of the decisive quality criteria for a thermal camera is the camera’s ability to capture the slightest differences in temperature and to produce an image that displays these differences in colours.
 The NETD, or Noise Equivalent Temperature Difference, is used to measure the sensitivity of a thermal sensor and is expressed in millikelvin.
-With an NETD of 50 mK, MOBOTIX thermal cameras can visualize temperature variations starting at 0.05°C, which places them in the top range of cameras currently available for general use.
+With an NETD of 50 mK, MOBOTIX thermal cameras can visualise temperature variations starting at 0.05°C, which places them in the top range of cameras currently available for general use.

 After successfully launching MOBOTIX Thermal Imaging Technology, MOBOTIX offers additional thermal cameras and thermal sensor modules with TR Technology and calibrated, industry standard high-end thermal imaging sensors with an NETD of 50 mK.
 TR stands for Thermal Radiometry, meaning that in addition to existing MOBOTIX thermal camera functions, the thermal radiation is measured across the entire image area, and a temperature value is assigned to each pixel.
 These measurements can be used to trigger an event based on the temperature increasing above or decreasing below an individually set trigger level (camera alarm, network message, activation of a signal output, etc.).
 The temperature measurement is accurate to +/-10 Kelvin based on the quantitative electromagnetic thermal radiation produced by individual objects within the camera view and/or within a defined TR measurement window.
 The accuracy of the temperature measurement depends on the emission ratio of the object being measured.
 This value is based on the material and surface area of the object in question.
 The ideal measurement object is a black body with an emission ratio of 1.
 Bare metals have a value of 0.1 and lower (objects with a mirrored surface generally have a low emission ratio).
 Further, the camera does not just measure radiation from the object itself, but also any radiation that is reflected back by other objects such as tables or windows.

-TR technology is used less for measuring the exact surface temperature of an object (simple temperature sensors can do this in a much more cost-effective way), but rather serves to recognize potential dangers from sudden increases or decreases in temperature and react without delay.
+TR technology is used less for measuring the exact surface temperature of an object (simple temperature sensors can do this in a much more cost-effective way), but rather serves to recognise potential dangers from sudden increases or decreases in temperature and react without delay.
 These dangers may include smouldering fires invisible to the naked eye or sudden gas leaks.
 These type of events change the ambient temperature immediately, and MOBOTIX TR technology is able to detect and locate them so that they can be dealt with before any further damage is done.
 Another important advantage of MOBOTIX thermal imaging technology is that detection and measurement can take place at a distance of up to several hundred meters, meaning it can also monitor large areas and those difficult to access.

 Selecting settings for temperature measurement/thermal radiometry takes place using camera software within a web browser.
 The new Thermal Radiometry event sensor is located in the Setup Menu under Event Control > Event Overview > Environment Events.